Tim Howes: ClearStory Data

 In May 2015, Howes was named Chief Technology Officer for ClearStory Data, a leading cloud-based provider of fast-cycle data intelligence based on Apache Spark.
 ClearStory Data was acquired by Alteryx in April 2019.

 Facebook

 In November 2018, Howes joined Facebook as Director of Engineering in Facebook's AI Infrastructure group, where he worked on improving AI developer experience.

+Palona AI

+In late 2024, Howes co-founded Palona AI with Maria Zhang and Steven Liu.
+Palona AI is a suite of AI solutions that accelerate the growth of D2C and other consumer-facing businesses.

 Boards and awards

 Howes has served on the IETF's Internet Architecture Board.
 He has served as a director on the boards of Blue Coat Systems and Homestead Technologies, as a member of the University of Michigan College of Engineering's National Advisory Committee, as a trustee of SFJazz, and he is technical advisor to various startups.
 In 2016, Howes was the recipient of the Arbor Networks PhD Research Impact Lecture and Award.

-Personal
+Personal life

-Howes lives in Los Altos Hills, California with his wife, Nancy Howes, and their two daughters, Zhi and Madeline.
+Howes lives with his wife, Nancy Howes, and their two daughters.